Framework

 • When am I confident and fearless?

 Not things that make you happy.
 Things that bring fulfillment on a deeper level.
 Tasks that make you lose track of time in a good way.
-Activities that spark your imagination and give you energy.
+Activities that spark your imagination and give you energy rather than drain it.

-If you can find those things, you've likely found a superpower.
+If you can find those things, you've found something that integrates with who you are.

 What would others say?

-It's likely that others rely on your superpowers already.
+Others in your life have come to rely on your unique abilities.
+They can often see them more clearly than you can.
 Ask colleagues and friends what they think you do better or differently than anyone else.
 Their answers might surprise you.

 The Four Quadrants